 Figure 3.
-Expression of Semaphorin-6A (Sema6A) and Bone morphogenetic protein 7 (BMP7) in the developing mouse eye.
-In situ hybridization, E15.5.
-Black arrow indicates expression in the retinal ganglion cell layer; red arrows show expression in glial cells of the optic disc; red arrowheads show expression in extraocular muscles, black arrowhead show expression in the developing eyelids.
-Section thickness – 100µm, Scale bar – 200µm. d – dorsal, v – ventral.
+Expression of Sema6A and Bmp7 in the developing mouse eye.
+In situ hybridization in 100 µm coronal sections through the E15.5 mouse eye with probes specific for Sema6a and Bmp7.
+Black arrow indicates expression in the retinal ganglion cell layer; red arrows expression in glial cells of the optic disc; red arrowheads expression in extraocular muscles, black arrowhead expression in the developing eyelids.
+Scale bar – 200µm. d – dorsal, v – ventral.

-xpression of Igf2 and Bmp7 in the presumptive suprachiasmatic nuclei
+Expression of Igf2 and Bmp7 in the presumptive suprachiasmatic nuclei

 The expression patterns of Igf2 and Bmp7 suggested presence in the suprachiasmatic nuclei.
 To confirm this, we designed a novel protocol for double fluorescent in situ with the suprachiasmatic nucleus marker RAR-related orphan receptor alpha (Rorα) and either Igf2 (Fig. 4) or Bmp7 (Fig. 5).
 The Bmp7 fluorescence showed expression pattern similar to the conventional in situ staining.
 There was pronounced expression in the presumptive suprachiasmatic nucleus area (Fig. 5 D) and the ventral meninges.
 The Igf2 fluorescence also showed some resemblence to the conventional in situ indicating expression in the ventral meninges, the presumtive suprachiasmatic area and and lining of 3rd ventricle (Fig. 4 D-F).
 However, for both Igf2 and Bmp7 there was pronounced autofluorescence (especially in blood vessels).
 Unfortunately, the staining for Rorα did not work well (Fig. 4 G-H, Fig. 5 G-H) so no meaningful conclusions could be extracted from these data and modifications to the protocol are needed.